itsaboutcode/SalesforceNotes/SalesforceIntegration.md

 # Salesforce Integration Guide/Notes

-- It's needed when we need to connect 2 or more different systems e.g; if you wanted to show your dropbox files in your salesforce org page.
+- It's needed when we need to connect 2 or more different systems e.g.; if you wanted to show your dropbox files on your salesforce org page.

 ![UKHzcELU](https://user-images.githubusercontent.com/204423/160611269-3b723fde-7e73-4cf5-992c-edf00ecc0131.png)